Friday, July 27, 2007

 Travelblog: Drive

 The rest of Tuesday was one long drive...
-I decided to take the long route south, and drove all the way to the west coast, through places like Fort Williams and Glencoe.
+I decided to take the long route south, and drove all the way to the west coast, through places like Fort William and Glencoe.
 The Highlands are nice, and the landscape reminded me a lot of the Norwegian Highlands and the coastal areas of the north.

 This is a memorial to British Commando soldiers, many of whom received their WWII training in the Scottish Highlands.